 As a young boy, I had a recurring dream.
 Close to where I lived was a clearing with unkempt grass and a partly demolished brick wall.
-In my dream, the clearing was a pond and I was being chased by alligators – or maybe crocodiles.
+In my dream, the clearing was a pond.
+In my dream, I was being chased by alligators as I frantically swam to reach the other side.
+In some dreams, it felt as though I was not getting anywhere.

-Although I don’t remember the minute details of the dream, I do remember frantically swimming from scaly predators.
-I don’t remember ever escaping from the pond, but I was never devoured by alligators either.
+Although I don’t remember the minute details of the dream 30 years plus on, I do remember frantically swimming from these scaly predators.
+I don’t remember ever escaping from the pond, but I was never devoured either.

-If I’d have known about the symbolic meaning of alligators at the time, it would have saved a lot of heartache for me growing up.
+If I’d have known about the symbolic meaning of alligators at the time, it would have saved a lot of heartaches for me growing up.

 Dreams, of course, reveal significant aspects of your psyche.
 Patterns that occur in dreams correspond to various aspects of physical and mental health.
 They indicate when people are anxious or depressed, suffered trauma or face difficulties in life.